-And, even if you can list a personal connection or two to the topic, you should still spend some time thinking about at least a few of the other choices.
-Sometimes, deeper reflection can help you find an even better subject to write about than your first impulse.
+And, even if you can list a personal connection or two to the topic, you should still spend some time thinking about the other choices.
+Deeper reflection can help you find what would be best to write on, so don’t marry your first impulse.
 Use outlines, word clouds or free association to help you come up with material for each of the different prompts and then choose the one that best fits with what you can relate to.
 That’s how good essays are created.

 Show Your Personality

-Unlike the rest of your application, which consists largely of objective facts like grades and test scores, your application essay allows you to truly showcase what makes you unique as a student and a person.
-Use your own voice and your own stories to illustrate why you would be an asset to the school.
-Don’t fall into the trap of sanitizing your speech and your opinions for risk of offending an admissions officer.
-Although you do need to use proper spelling and grammar, your college essay is a perfect place for creative metaphors, witty turns of phrase and humor if you can fit it into the topic at hand.
+If you want to blow the socks off the admissions committee, use your own voice and your own stories to illustrate why you would be an asset to the school.
+Don’t fall into the trap of trying to mold your speech and your opinions to fit what you think they’re looking for.
+You need to use proper spelling and grammar, of course, but your college essay is a perfect place for creative metaphors, witty turns of phrase and humor if you can fit it into the topic at hand.

 Share a Personal Story

 Sharing a personal story that’s relevant to the prompt is an excellent way to make your essay stand out from the crowd.
 You don’t have to pick a school-related story for your essay, either.
 College admissions boards care about who you are outside of school as well as your academic history.